 Babies usually get sleepy from around 2 - 8 hours old.
 During the baby's normal sleepy time, it is necessary to try to wake the sleepy baby to offer the breast.
-To wake a sleepy baby, you can un-swaddle him/her, take off his/her clothes, change the diaper and stroke the baby's back and feet.
+To wake a sleepy baby, you can un-swaddle them, take off their clothes, change the diaper and stroke the baby's back and feet.
 You can also place baby on your chest skin-to-skin.
 Massage your breasts and hand express some of your colostrum to give your baby a smell and taste.
 Try to latch your baby.
 If the baby does not successfully latch, keep baby skin-to-skin.